nikunj410/nikunj410.github.io/_pages/science.md

        |
         Climate change is expected to result in large-scale biome shifts.
 However, we lack a predictive understanding of which ecological processes govern biome distributions and whether biomes are resilient to global change.

-        Using reaction-diffusion models, paleoecological data, and remote sensing products, we explore the interplay between fire-vegetation feedback and dispersal at the savanna-forest boundary.
-We find biome limits are not only determined by climate but also by continental-scale source-sink dynamics and dispersal barriers.
-Moreover, dispersal can, in general, allow biomes to recover after perturbations.
+        We explore the interplay between fire-vegetation feedback and dispersal at the savanna-forest boundary using reaction-diffusion models, paleoecological data, and remote sensing products.
+We find biome limits are determined by climate and continental-scale source-sink dynamics and dispersal barriers.
+Moreover, dispersal can generally allow biomes to recover after perturbations.

         For more, see -